harrycresswell/harry/content/writing/23-11-13-subscriptions/index.md

 - Phone contract (£9.00 / $11.02)
 - iCloud+ with 50 GB of storage (£0.99 / $1.21)
 - Readwise and Reader (£6.54 / $7.99)
-- Zoe (£39.99 / $48.97)

-**Total:** £56.52 / $69.21
+**Total:** £16.53 / $20.22

 There you have it.
 All my active subscriptions in one place.

-The overall total comes to £235.18 / $287.58 a month, which, to be honest, isn’t as bad as I was expecting.
+The overall total comes to £210.05 / $257.92 a month, which, to be honest, isn’t as bad as I was expecting.
 A large chunk of that is the cost for my accountant, which I like to think is money well spent.
-Another expensive one is Zoe, but I doubt it will be subscribing long term.
+Another expensive one is Figma, as I currently pay for two design seats.

 I haven’t included household expenses, like insurance, utilities and council tax, as I’m currently between places.
 I’ll try and remember to add these when I move in.